in its sentimental value. He could have easily bought a used

 My hand tells me this will only need a tad of filler.

-welds are able to disappear without
+I like when my welds are able to disappear without

-worrying about strength, and
+worrying about strength, and this time they didn't

-because I didn't flange it good enough or
+because I didn't flange it good enough or perhaps I

 didn't bend the entire flange area down just a tad.